Kruithne/KrameWork7/examples/MailExample.md

 ### Sending
 When everything is configured as you like, make a call to `send()` and, providing your server/environment mailing is set up correctly, your e-mail will be flying off through the internets for honor and glory.

-E-mails are sent as `multipart/mixed` messages, encoded in `base64`.
+E-mails are sent as `multipart/mixed` with a sub-boundary of `multipart/alternative` for the content, which can contain both plain-text and HTML versions of the same message based on your input.
+Mail subjects, attachments, recipient names (by default) and HTML content are encoded in `base64`, while everything else uses `7bit` encoding.
+The `UTF-8` charset is used for everything in the mail instance.